Hydra9268/ZGESO/README.md

 ### Available ZG Map Data Slash Commands

 * `/zgpos` - For city and delve data, and also to confirm the map's DDS filename is correct.
 * `/zgpos gps` - For general map data.
-Works in any map.
+Works on any map.
 * `/zgpos floor` - Retrieves floor information.
-First value is current floor.
-Second is total number of.
+The first value is the current floor.
+Second is the total number.

 <img src="https://i.imgur.com/eDu5Hev.png">